Finance Manager Qualifications & Skills

 - Treasury Management: Oversee the organisation’s cash flow and liquidity, including managing bank relationships and negotiating loan agreements.

-- Financial Management Systems and Processes: Evaluate and improve the organisation’s finance management systems and processes, including financial software and analysis tools.
+- Financial Management Systems and Processes: Evaluate and improve the organisation’s financial management systems and processes, including financial software and analysis tools.

-- Risk Management: Identify and evaluate financial risks and implement strategies to mitigate or manage those risks.
+- Risk Management: Identify and evaluate financial risks, and implement strategies to mitigate or manage them.

 - Compliance: Ensure compliance with financial regulations and laws, including GAAP, tax, and banking regulations.